Here’s What Remote Workers Should Know About RDP Security

 10. You can now exchange data.

-Although this is a lengthy read, the entire process takes as long as a sip of coffee to complete.
+Although this is a lengthy read, the process takes as long as a sip of coffee.
 You can then use the channels created with this remote access to share data back and forth.

 Should you use RDP?

 You may not have a choice.
-RDP is a preferred method of connection for many businesses, especially if the information requires more security.
+RDP is a preferred connection method for many businesses, especially if the information requires more security.

-Although some companies are able to use services such as Google Docs to share workloads, some may work with more sensitive information.
-In that case, RDP is a secure line between the remote computer and the physical machines that doesn’t involve a third party like Google.
+Although some companies can use services such as Google Docs to share workloads, some may work with more sensitive information.
+RDP is a secure line between the remote computer and the physical machines that don’t involve a third party like Google.

 Common RDP vulnerabilities